 Commission to consider which aim to improve the Medical Marijuana Program.

 Improving the lives of registered qualifying patients can start simply by sharing your personal experiences with the patient advisor because those stories inform recommendations made through the Cannabis Advisory Board.

 Make an Appointment

-The first thing you should do if you want to advocate for changes to the medical program is to make a meeting with the patient advisor.
+The first thing you should do to advocate for changes to the medical program is to make a meeting with the registered qualifying patient advisor.